Heasterian/Box86-64-on-SD845-mobian/docs/app specific guides/STEAM.md

 Wihout steamcmd to remove game files, delete game directory from `~/.steam/steam/steamapps/common/`

+At this moment I have issues with using native libSDL on Mobian.
+You can use `BOX86_EMULATED_LIBS=libSDL2-2.0.so.0` environment variable to use one shipped with Steam instead and still run Steam fine.

 If I'll have a time, I'll update it with steamcmd part.